 If you’re struggling to afford your monthly payments, you have options such as restructuring your installment agreement.
 Requesting lower monthly payments involves reviewing your financial situation and possibly submitting a request to the IRS.
 Communicate your situation with the IRS to avoid defaulting on your payment plan.

-Alternative payment arrangements, including partial payment installment agreement and payment plans, as well as offers-in-compromise, can help reduce your overall tax burden and make your monthly payments more manageable.
+Alternative payment arrangements, including partial payment installment agreement and payment plans, as well as offers-in-compromise, can help reduce your overall tax burden and make your monthly payments more manageable, especially when coordinated with ongoing accounting services for small businesses.

 Exploring Alternative Payment Arrangements